What's So Good About Goodbye

 "What's So Good About Goodbye" was a 1961 hit single recorded by R&B group The Miracles for Motown Records' Tamla label, later included on their 1962 album I'll Try Something New.
-The single was the Miracles’ second Top 40 Pop hit, peaking at number 35 on the Billboard Hot 100 in the United States during the winter of 1962, and a Top 20 R&B hit as well, peaking at number 16 on Billboard's R&B singles chart.
+The single was the Miracles' second Top 40 Pop hit, peaking at number 35 on the Billboard Hot 100 in the United States during the winter of 1962, and a Top 20 R&B hit as well, peaking at number 16 on Billboard's R&B singles chart.

 Background

-"What's So Good About Goodbye" was written by Miracles lead singer Smokey Robinson, "What's So Good About Goodbye" explores a relationship on the verge of breakup.
-This song, particularly Miracles member Marv Tarplin's guitar licks, proved a major influence on The Beatles, and inspired their song "Ask Me Why".
-Its B-side, "I've Been Good To You", was also a hit, charting at number 103 in the U.S. It too was an influence on The Beatles, most notably shown on their 1968 recording “Sexy Sadie”.
+"What's So Good About Goodbye" was written by Miracles lead singer Smokey Robinson.
+The chord changes were recycled from the Miracles' previous single "Everybody's Gotta Pay Some Dues", which was released less than three months earlier.
+The Miracles were a major influence on The Beatles, and their song "Ask Me Why" used the opening guitar phrase from "What's So Good About Goodbye".
+Its B-side, "I've Been Good To You", appeared on Bubbling Under Hot 100 at number 103 in the U.S., but never made it to the Billboard Hot 100.
 Both songs were performed on the group's first live album, The Miracles Recorded Live on Stage.